The Trademarks Law Review: Russia

 Furthermore, if the date from which the applicant would like to have its trademark recognised as well known refers to a period in the past, the supporting evidence should predate the date mentioned in the request.

-However, the latest practice of IP Court in this respect shows that well-known-ness can be determined not only in relation to a specific manufacturer, but also in relation to the 'source of origin of goods'.
+However, the latest practice of the IP Court in this respect shows that how well something is known can be determined not only in relation to a specific manufacturer but also in relation to the 'source of origin of goods'.
 The group of affiliated companies, which includes the applicant and his or her Russian licensees, can also be recognised as such a 'source'.
-Cases to come should show implementation of this practice by the Russian PTO.

 It is possible to have a certification mark registered in Russia.
 However, the registration procedure is quite different from that used in relation to trademarks.